-Emarsys eMarketing Systems AG provides software and infrastructure to its clients to deliver permission-based electronic messages to their recipients
+Emarsys eMarketing Systems GmbH provides software and infrastructure to its clients to deliver permission-based electronic messages to their recipients

 Emarsys takes it’s responsibility towards the recipients of its clients seriously and has implemented a no tolerance spam policy.
 Emarsys exclusively supports permission-based marketing practices.
 Any customer found to be using Emarsys email marketing applications for spam will be immediately cut-off from use of the product.
 If you know of or suspect any violators, please notify us immediately at email@example.com

 TrendMicro’s MAPS (Mail Abuse Prevention System) gives a clear definition of what type of communication is considered to be SPAM:

 - The recipient’s personal identity and context are irrelevant because the message is equally applicable to many other potential recipients

 - The recipient has not verifiably granted deliberate, explicit, and still-revocable permission for it to be sent

 - The transmission and reception of the message appears to the recipient to give a disproportionate benefit to the sender.